groundlight/python-sdk/docs/blog/2023-12-06-framegrab.md

 With this release, we also continue to support [motion detection](https://en.wikipedia.org/wiki/Motion_detection) via the frame differencing algorithm.
 This is an extremely fast algorithm for easily detecting motion in a sequence of frames.

-To use motion detection, it suffices to initialize the MotionDetector instance with the desired percentage of pixels needed to change in an image for it to be flagged for motion and the minimum brightness change for each pixel for it to be considered changed.
+To use motion detection, initialize the MotionDetector instance with the desired percentage of pixels needed to change in an image for it to be flagged for motion and the minimum brightness change for each pixel for it to be considered changed.
 Here is a comprehensive example.